mjjust31/Weather-Dashboard/README.md

 Part III Javascript:

 1. When the page first loads, a search bar, search button appear with areas to display data.
-2. After inputing a city name and clicking the button,
+2. After inputing a city name and clicking the button, the data is "fected" from open weather
+3. Will need to do current weather and five-day forecast
       a.
 The name of the city is appending to the page as a button
       b.
 The current date and weather information is displayed first.
             a.
 City